7thExtinctionrpg/RPG_SRD_Template/HowTo.md

 1. Find the icon on [Fontawesome](https://fontawesome.com/icons)
 2. Select the icon
-3. In the popup window copy, under the HTML tab copy everything between " "
+3. In the popup window, under the HTML tab copy everything between " "

 ```EXAMPLE
 <i class="fa-solid fa-dice-d20"></i>